DiddiLeija/DiddiLeija.github.io/README.md

 # DiddiLeija.github.io

-Source code for my personal website, named [`DiddiLeija.github.io`](http://diddileija.github.io).
+Source code for my personal website, currently named [`DiddiLeija.github.io`](http://diddileija.github.io).
 I will be working here to build something cool to describe myself.

 <!---
-(Removed, I'm not sure if I'll move from github.io!)
+-- Removed, I'm not sure if I'll move from github.io!
+(Reason: I have no money) --

 _(This will eventually move to an independent site, but it will stay inside `github.io` until I get a DNS provider on my region :sweat_smile:)_
 --->